Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Boise State Broncos (1-2, 0-0 MWC) are 9-point favorites when they visit the Utah State Aggies (3-0, 0-0 MWC) in conference play on Saturday, September 25, 2021 at Merlin Olsen Field at Maverik Stadium.
-An over/under of 70 is set in the contest.
+The Utah State Aggies (3-0, 0-0 MWC) are 9-point underdogs in a road MWC matchup with the Boise State Broncos (1-2, 0-0 MWC) on Saturday, September 25, 2021 at Merlin Olsen Field at Maverik Stadium.
+The point total is set at 70.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.